alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 Emails remain one of, if not the most, common mediums of attacks for malicious actors.
 Here we outline some foundational protocols for handling emails as well as some higher level tools we can leverage for additional protection.

+#### Basics of Email Security
 - Don't open attachments from unknown senders.
 (Just the act of opening a PDF is enough to give attackers complete control over your system)

 - Be suspicious of clickbait titles and subject lines.
 (These are often "phishing" or social engineering attempts to get you to voluntarily give up personal information.)

 - Look for inconsistencies or "tells" of a malicious/spam email. (grammar mistakes, asking for information)

-	**Additional Tools:**
+#### Additional Email Security Tools
 Because emails are a large medium of attack and because we must use email in some capacity to interact with our **confidential data**, (work, banking, taxes, etc) I have determined that the monetary value of the assets being protected warrants a budget to further secure it.
 To this end, the following additional tools are used:

 - A paid [Proton Mail](https://proton.me/mail) account which gets us access to:
 	- **Aliases** - allows us to give out and burn an alias if needed, instead of compromising our main email
 	- **Threat monitoring** - Proton will do scans of the internet on your behalf to look for compromises, breaches, etc. Better than nothing.
 	- **VPN** - More on this in the [[#Networking]] section.
 	- **Advanced Spam Filtering**

-	- [Yubikey 2FA](https://www.yubico.com/) authentication devices to secure the email account, and other accounts, which grants a higher level of security than SMS 2FA, which is susceptible to SIM Swap attacks.
+- [Yubikey 2FA](https://www.yubico.com/) authentication devices to secure the email account, as well as other accounts, which grants a higher level of security than other 2FA methods.

-### Manage Passwords Properly
+### Managing Passwords Properly

 Passwords are the keys to the kingdom and the assets within it.
 As such, securing them should be a top priority.
 Again, we are faced with a version of the Security Triad problem (Confidentiality, Integrity, Accessibility).
 Passwords must be kept a secret, they must also be hard to guess or brute-force, and they must be easily accessible so we can use our sensitive data to conduct our day-to-day tasks.
 The following protocols attempt to prioritize the confidentiality and security of the passwords, while still maintaining an acceptable level of accessibility.